 Acknowledgement of Mandated Reporter Status form certifying that they understand their mandated reporting obligations at the time of hire, and will keep these certifications on-file, as required by law.

 online training course to help Illinois mandated reporters understand their critical role in recognizing and reporting child abuse.
 Mandated reporters can print a Certificate of Completion upon successful completion of the training.

-DePaul University supports participation in online social media communities such as Wikipedia, Facebook and Flickr.
-Because social media channels are fairly new to many employees, Enrollment Management & Marketing has assembled "best practice" guidelines from respected online and industry sources to help them use these forums effectively, protect personal and professional reputation, and follow university policies.
+DePaul Social Media Guidelines DePaul University supports participation in online social media communities such as Wikipedia, Facebook and Flickr.
+Because social media channels are fairly new to many employees, University Marketing and Communications has assembled "best practice" guidelines from respected online and industry sources to help them use these forums effectively, protect personal and professional reputation, and follow university policies.